panzerdp/dmitripavlutin.com/content/posts/054-react-usestate/index.md

 Now `setCount(count => count + 1)` updates the count state correctly inside `delay()`.
 React makes sure the latest state value is supplied as an argument to the update state function.
 The stale closure is solved.

 [Open the demo](https://codesandbox.io/s/react-usestate-async-fixed-5y2o8).
 Click "Increase async" quickly a few times.
-The `counter` displays the correct number of clicks after a delay of 3 seconds.
+After the delay passes, the `counter` correctly reflects the number of clicks.

 ### 4.3 Complex state management